larbisahli/custom-multer-storage-engine-with-nextjs-placeholder/README.md

 };
 ```

-## Nextjs images placeholder
+## Nextjs Images placeholder

-After we upload our image we received a response with the image path and the placeholder.
+After we upload our image we received a response with the image path and it's placeholder.
-Let's create a hook useGetDataUrl.ts to Fetch blob and convert a 16px image placeholder to base64.
+Let's create a hook useGetDataUrl.ts to Fetch blob and convert the placeholder to base64.

 ```typescript
 import { useEffect, useState } from "react";